 The withdrawal date used in a return of funds calculation of a student's federal financial aid is the actual date the student officially drops class(es) or the last date of attendance reported by the instructor(s), whichever is earlier.
 Students may officially drop classes online using the Online Student Center or in person at the GRCC Enrollment Center.
 If a student unofficially withdraws or stops attending classes without notifying the College, the withdrawal date will be the last date of attendance as officially reported by the instructor(s).
 Instructors are required to report a last date of attendance for students who have failing grades in their classes.
 In instances where there is no official withdrawal date or last date of attendance reported, the 50% point of the semester will be used as the withdrawal date.

 When am I eligible for a post withdrawal disbursement?

-A post withdrawal disbursement can be made to a student who withdraws from all of his or her classes prior to the disbursement of federal financial aid.
-The amount of the disbursement (if any) is determined by the federal Return of Title IV funds calculation.
-GRCC will offer in writing a post withdrawal disbursement to the student within 30 days after the College determines the student has withdrawn.
+A post withdrawal disbursement may be made to a student who withdraws from all of his or her classes prior to the disbursement of federal financial aid.
+The amount of the disbursement (if any) is determined during the federal Return of Title IV funds calculation process.
+If applicable, GRCC will offer in writing a post withdrawal disbursement to an eligible student within 30 days after the college determines the withdrawal.
 The notice will include the type and amount of financial aid funds that make up the post withdrawal disbursement and explain that he or she may decline all or a portion of those funds.